Apprenticeships Process

 Employer

-Choose your preferred course and education provider using the course overviews on the Training Hub’s Apprenticeship Comparison Tool (ACT).
-On the ACT you will find;
+Choose your preferred course and education provider using the course overviews on the Training Hub’s Apprenticeships Comparison Tool (ACT) On the ACT you will find;

 Please make use of the comparison functionality.
 If you are not familiar with this, there are instructions in the bottom left of the ACT landing page.